OctopusDeploy/docs/docs/administration/private-cloud-migration/index.md

 Choose a complete migration when:

 * There are few projects to test, or teams can collectively sign off the migration relatively quickly.
-* You require a complete audit history to be present on the new Octopus instance.
+* You require a complete audit history to be present on the cloud Octopus instance.
-* You have a large number of listening tentacles, as the new Octopus instance retains the certificates required to establish in the inbound connections, allowing the existing listening tentacles to be reused without reregistering them.
+* You have a large number of listening tentacles, as the cloud Octopus instance retains the certificates required to establish the inbound connections, allowing the existing listening tentacles to be reused without reregistering them.
 * You have a large number of API keys in use and do not wish to regenerate them.
 * You have a large number of subscriptions configured and you do not wish to reconfigure them.

-A complete migration is not suitable when:
+A complete migration may not suitable when:

-* There are many projects to migrate, and any project will take longer to validate than the downtime tolerated by any other team, as a complete migration assumes everyone can start using the new instance relatively quickly.
+* There are many projects to migrate, and any project may take longer to validate than the downtime tolerated by any other team, as a complete migration assumes everyone can start using the new instance relatively quickly.

 ### Incremental migration